storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Regardless of where the idea comes from or how complete it is, at the moment of conception it’s all you have, and it’s a good idea to capture it lest you lose it.
 That’s why it’s a good idea to jot those ideas down when they occur in some form: in a notebook, or on your phone.

-To do so in StoryBuilder, launch the program.
+To do so in StoryCAD, launch the program.
 The first time you launch the program, you’ll be prompted to your update your user preferences.
 One option is your Project directory.
-Although StoryBuilder remembers and displays your last outline location, this value is its default starting location.
+Although StoryCAD remembers and displays your last outline location, this value is its default starting location.
 You should also set your backup options.

 Back to our story idea.
 Use the File menu’s  Open/Create file option:

-![][File-Open-Dialog-8]
+![][File-Open-Dialog-9]

 Click on Create New Story to start a new outline: